Yandex Cloud

 Make sure all workflow steps are completed successfully.
 Each successful step will be marked by a green box with the icon in the relevant line of the time scale.

 If there is an error at any of the steps, a red box with the icon will be displayed in the relevant line of the time scale.
-Click this box to view the details about the error.
+Click this box to view the error details.

 As a result of the workflow, a comment with a summary of the analyzed test issues will be added to the Tracker issue named in the specification.
-This summary will also be backed up with an email to the address given in the specification.
+This summary will also be sent to the email address given in the specification.

 How to delete the resources you createdHow to delete the resources you created